mickaellalande/MC-Toolkit/conda_environment_xarray_xesmf_proplot/xarray/README.md

 Mickaël Lalande (mickael.lalande@univ-grenoble-alpes.fr) - last update 18/06/2020

 ## Notebooks
-- quick-overview.ipynb: allows to take in hand xarray
+- **quick-overview.ipynb**: allows to take in hand xarray
-- advanced-analysis.ipynb: more advanced analysis using the utils.py file (which includes several draft functions allowing to make climatological analyses from monthly files by taking into account the weight of the days in a month)
+- **advanced-analysis.ipynb**: more advanced analysis using the `utils.py` file (which includes several draft functions allowing to make climatological analyses from monthly files by taking into account the weight of the days in a month)
   - Make an ensemble mean
   - Check monthly data
   - Climatology